IDT-ITI/Text-XAI-Video-Summaries/README.md

 ## Producing explanations
 <div align="justify">

-To produce visual and text explanations, and faithfulness and plausibility scores of the SumMe and TVSum datasets, please execute the following commands:
+To produce visual and text explanations, and faithfulness and plausibility scores of the SumMe and TVSum videos, please execute the following commands:
 ```
 bash explain.sh
 ```